LalaNguyen/lalanguyen.github.io/_posts/2017-05-10-how-ECREATE-works-in-simulation.markdown

     // Assign the base address in SECS to the beginning of protected region ce->get_secs()->base = addr;

-    CEnclaveMngr::get_instance()->add(ce);
+    // Initialize Enclave Manager and add the Simulated Enclave to it CEnclaveMngr::get_instance()->add(ce);
     return reinterpret_cast<uintptr_t>(ce);
 }